arsalan-nasir/google-search-places/README.md

-This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).
+# Getting Started with Google Places Application

-# Getting Started
+Welcome to your new React Native project!
+This guide will walk you through the process of setting up and running your application on iOS.
+Please follow the steps carefully to ensure a smooth setup process.

-> **Note**: Make sure you have completed the [Set Up Your Environment](https://reactnative.dev/docs/set-up-your-environment) guide before proceeding.
+> **Note**: Before proceeding, ensure you have completed the React Native Environment Setup guide.
+This will ensure that all the necessary dependencies are installed on your system

-## Step 1: Install Dependencies
+## Step 1: Install Project Dependencies

-First, you will need to install Dependencies for Application. by running below commands.
+To get started, you need to install the necessary dependencies for your React Native application.
+You can do this by running the following command in your terminal.

 ```sh
 # Using npm